 Then, in the period 1942-45 LeCoultre (redialled later to JLC by MoD), Longines, and Omega CK2292 (cal 30T2 SC) watches were issued.
 A.M. is Air Ministry.

 In 1956 any 6B/159 watches still in service were re-cased, and had black or white dials fitted.
 Using RAF part numbers, the 6B/159 was issued on a 6B/169 leather strap, or a fabric strap 6B/321.

 Below is a NOS 6B/169 pigskin strap, with the pheon next to the embossing.
-This was sewn onto the watch.
+This was spring loaded and clipped onto the watch.

 One of the most famous users of an ATP (not a 6B/159) was Sir Douglas Bader.
 His Timor Watch Company ATP 68012 was sold at Sotheby’s in 1999 together with his dog tag stamped 26151 RAF Bader D.R.S.
 It had the original open-ended leather straps.